-Chapter 3 describes the model used in the thesis.
+Chapter 3 describes the model developed in the thesis.
 First, it offers an overview of the model introducing the input and output parameters.
-Secondly, the characteristics of the different 5G C-RAN architecture scenarios are illustrated, depending on the different BS function splitting between the RU, DU and CU nodes.
-Since there is no information on the traffic profile of 5G, a model was created to simulate 5G traffic based on the existent 4G traffic profiles and characteristics of the new network services, Section 3.3 has a detailed explanation of the computation of the input traffic used.
-Each output parameter of the model is presented with the relevant formulas under study.
-Section 3.5 describes a detail explanation of the implementation of the model, using illustrating flowcharts to better understand the procedure of the main tasks of the model.
+Secondly, the characteristics of the different 5G C-RAN architecture scenarios are illustrated, depending on the different BS functions splitting between RU, DU and CU nodes.
+Since there is no information on the traffic profile of 5G, a model was created to simulate 5G traffic based on the existing 4G traffic profiles and characteristics of new network services, with a detailed explanation of the computation of the input traffic used.
+Each output parameter of the model is presented with the relevant expressions underlying the model.
+One gives a detail explanation of the implementation of the model, using illustrating flowcharts to better understand the procedure of the main tasks.
 At the end, the model assessment is presented, illustrating empirical test for each output parameter of the simulator.

-Regarding the model, it has been divided into seven steps.
-The model starts with the computation of the traffic and throughput arriving at the RU depending on the number of users on the cell site and the use cases specifications, the traffic computation is based on the 4G traffic profiles along with the 5G use cases specification.
-Next, it considers the architecture scenario characteristics under study in order to compute the node capacity to support the different architecture scenarios, the splitting options of the model are divided into two separate consideration: one is the physical splitting characteristics between the RU, DU, CU, CN and MEC nodes that, identify the characteristics of the FH, MH and BH distances; another is the different FH splitting option between the physical layer of the BS functions.
-In case of the implementation of the DU nodes, which is used to offload the CU nodes primary in dense traffic areas, or the MEC nodes that, are essential to reduce network distances to support the ultra-low E2E latency, the model follows an additional step based on a machine learning algorithm called K-means used to optimise the DU or MEC implementation location on the network since those nodes do not have an already existed fix position.
+The model has been divided into seven steps.
+The model starts with the computation of the traffic and throughput arriving at the RU depending on the number of users on the cell site and the use cases specifications, the traffic computation being based on 4G traffic profiles along with 5G use cases specification.
+Next, it considers the architecture scenario characteristics under study in order to compute the node capacity to support the different architecture scenarios, the splitting options of the model being divided into two separate considerations: one is the physical splitting characteristics among RU, DU, CU, CN and MEC nodes that identify the characteristics of the FH, MH and BH distances; another is the different FH splitting options between the physical layer of BS functions.
+In the case of the implementation of DU nodes, which is used to offload the CU nodes primary in dense traffic areas, or the MEC nodes that are essential to reduce network distances to support the ultra-low E2E latency, the model follows an additional step based on a machine learning algorithm called K-means used to optimise the DU or MEC implementation location on the network since those nodes do not have an already existed fix position.
 The K-mean algorithm identifies the required MEC on the network for a specific maximum latency allowed by the service, providing the MEC locations with the smaller combined distance between the node and the connected CU nodes assign for each MEC cluster.
 Depending on the architecture requirements, namely distance restriction, the model executes the aggregation process of the node.
-Finally, the stats of the network nodes are updated, computing the load of the nodes and calculated depending on the link delay and process delay of the E2E latency.
+Finally, the status of the network nodes is updated, computing the load of the nodes and calculated depending on the link delay and process delay of the E2E latency.